N7ghtm4r3/BinanceManager/README.md

 ### Responses

-In this example manager is NO signed type manager, but is same for signed type managers
+In this example manager is NO signed type manager, but is the same for signed type managers

 - String: will return response formatted as String object